yuvalTrip/OperatingSystems_Assignment2/README.txt

 207386699 318916335
-We have done the bonuses.
+We have done the bonus.

 # OperatingSystems_Assignment2